-- Each child plays outside every day, except during heavy rain and thundering.
+- Each child plays outside every day, except during heavy rain and thunder.

 - We have 26 acres available to children, including woods, fields, ponds, and Goose Creek.

-- Children experience environmental education through daily natural connections in our learning greenhouse, garden, orchard, and chicken coop.
+- Children experience environmental education through daily natural connections in our woods, gardens, orchard, and chicken coop.

-- We have an environmental program director to ensure environmental learning is sustained at the highest level.
+- We have an environmental program director to ensure nature-based learning is sustained at the highest level.